 Bear in mind that you’ll be spending close to 8-9 hours every day in the organization.
-Consider what it is you need from the organization that will inspire you to pull yourself out of your bed every morning and leave for work.
+Consider what it is you need from the organization that will inspire you to pull yourself out of your bed every morning and work.
 All well-known companies are reputed for harboring a constructive work culture which offer opportunities for career growth.

 Where will the company be five years from now?